wp-plugins/burnzone-commenting/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Fill in the details in the BurnZone settings and you're done!
 Your new comments will take benefit from this commenting platform.

-To be able to use Single Sign On you will have to download the plugin again from BurnZone public site.
+To be able to use Single Sign On your site, do one of these:
+- Paste the SSO key from the BurnZone admin section into the SSO key field on our plugin settings page.
+- Or you can simply download this WordPress plugin directly from our BurnZone public site.

 == Frequently Asked Questions ==